Hakaraou/Hakaraou/README.md

 ### 👩🏻‍💻 About Me

-Aspiring Software Developer with strong skills in C/C++, low-level programming, and systems development.
-Passionate about understanding how things work under the hood — from operating systems to network protocols.
-I enjoy solving complex problems, writing efficient and clean code, and building projects from scratch.
-Currently expanding my expertise in DevOps, containerization, and scalable infrastructure.
-Always eager to learn new technologies and contribute to open-source projects.
+🚀 Aspiring Software Developer skilled in C/C++, low-level programming, and systems development 🧠 Passionate about diving deep to understand how things work under the hood — from operating systems to network protocols 🔧 Enjoy solving complex problems, writing efficient & clean code, and building projects from scratch 🌱 Always excited to learn new technologies and contribute to open-source communities

 ---